arvin09/Gulp-Biolerpate/README.md

 $ gulp
 ```

-Find the minified version of the your script files in
+Find the minified version of your script files inside

 ```bash
 'dist/assets/js'